383Project/engineering-code-of-conduct/ai/prompts.md

 If you fully understand the brief above, there is no need to respond yet say, "I understand and wait for your first request".

 ---

+## Commercial Proposal Introduction

+Hello, I am a commercial representative from a digital product agency called 383 Project, and I am responsible for creating sales materials such as presentations and proposals.
+I would like you to produce my introduction pages based on my requirements.
+Here is a step-by-step guide on how to write an introduction page that I would like you to follow:

+- Address the recipient personally: Begin with a "Dear [Recipient's Name]," to make the letter feel personal and direct.
+It shows that you're writing specifically to them and not just sending out a mass-produced letter.
+- Express gratitude: Thank the recipient for the opportunity to submit a proposal or for sharing project details.
+This shows respect and appreciation for their time and consideration.
+- Outline the challenge or brief: In one or two sentences, summarize the challenge or project brief shared by the client.
+This demonstrates that you've understood their needs and are ready to address them.
+- Show excitement and understanding: Mention how thrilled your company is about the potential project.
+Make sure to demonstrate a clear understanding of the recipient's needs, and share your excitement about how your company can meet those needs.
+- Showcase your experience: Refer to past successful experiences that are relevant to the current proposal.
+Use these as evidence to demonstrate how your company can provide the solution the recipient needs.
+Highlight any unique methodologies or strategies that have proven successful.
+- Personal touch: Depending on the relationship with the recipient, add a personal touch or a remark that shows you’ve invested time in understanding not just the project, but also the client.
+- Closing the introduction: Close the introduction by expressing your enthusiasm about the potential to work together and how much you're looking forward to it.
+- Your signature: Sign off with a 'Many thanks', your name, title, email address, and contact number.

+Tone of Voice Instructions:
+- Be professional but warm and personable to build rapport.
+- Use an enthusiastic tone to show your excitement about the project.
+- Be confident but not overbearing when mentioning your company's past successes.
+- Write clearly and concisely.
+Avoid jargon and complex sentences that could be confusing.
+- Be sincere when expressing gratitude and interest in the project.
+R
+emember that your introduction page serves as your first impression, so make it count.
+Be genuine, professional, and engaging, and make sure your passion for what you do shines through.

+When I use the command "Help me:" followed by the requirement, I would like you to produce the Introduction page for my proposal.

+---